This article contains disturbing details that may be upsetting to readers.

 Not only are many of the actions by RCMP members criminal in nature, but they also violate women’s basic rights to equality and non-discrimination.
 Women are simply not safe around the RCMP—whether they work there or not.
 With the high level to which Indigenous women and girls are over-policed by the RCMP, it is hard to avoid them.
 The federal government’s ongoing failures to protect women from state-based violence committed by RCMP officers and their failures to properly investigate, prosecute and remedy this violence, represents grave violations of human rights under domestic and international law.
 All of this is happening in plain sight.

 This is why the UN Special Rapporteur, Human Rights Watch, Indigenous women and community groups have long called for an independent review of the RCMP—one that has a fulsome terms of reference; broad powers to subpoena evidence; and includes Indigenous women, feminist experts and others as active investigators.
 It is important to undertake a hard look at the RCMP, a core institution of Canada, to figure out in what substantive ways it can be fixed, if at all.
 Women inside the RCMP deserve a safe workplace, free from violence.
-Canada cannot even begin the process of reconciliation until it addresses the ongoing genocide which includes the sexualized violence of Indigenous women and girls by the RCMP.
+Indeed, we cannot even begin the process of reconciliation until Canada addresses the ongoing genocide of Indigenous peoples, which includes sexualized violence towards Indigenous women and girls by the federal police.

 The question remains: will the federal government act urgently to ensure not another woman in Canada is violently raped or assaulted by the RCMP?
 That remains to be seen.